wellcomecollection/archivematica-infrastructure/docs/bootstrapping.md

     (This will be concatenated onto the space path to produce a full path to which files should be uploaded.
 This does not correspond to a filesystem path, but maps to a location on the eventual storage. e.g. `/born-digital/` will map to the `born-digital` space in the Archival Storage.)

-5. Repeat step 4, creating a location for `/born-digital-accessions`.

 Here's what a successfully configured space looks like:

 ![](storage_space.png)